hoavu-cs/SketchLib/documentation/heavy_hitters.md

   -`phi`: defines the cutoff for what constitutes a heavy hitter.
 The default value is `0.05`.
  - `epsilon`: controls margin of error within which false positives are permitted.
  - `delta`: controls the failure probability.
-The default value is `0.01` (non-deterministic algorithms only).
+The default value is `0.01` (for CountMinCashRegister only).
  - `seed`: the seed for randomness.
 The default value is `42`.